Collections Knight Library

 The library, which contains the largest research collection in the state, has over 3 million volumes and subscribes to nearly 17,000 journals.
 Furthermore, the library has collections of materials in a vast array of languages, including Spanish, French, German, Chinese, Japanese, Korean, Thai, and Russian.
-In addition to books and academic journals (many of which are available digitally and in print), the library has extensive collections of microforms; slides; maps; manuscripts; compact discs; phonograph records; films and videotapes; and state, federal, and international documents.
+In addition to books and academic journals (many of which are available digitally and in print), the library has extensive collections of microforms; slides; maps; manuscripts; compact discs; audio cassettes; phonograph records; DVDs and videotapes; and state, federal, and international government documents.

-Most books and periodicals in Knight Library are housed in publicly accessible open stacks.
+Most books and periodicals in Knight Library are housed in our publicly accessible shelves.
 These materials are arranged by Library of Congress call number on the library's second, third, and fourth floors.
-Most items in the general stacks circulate under regular loan periods.
-Bound journals are shelved in the general collections and have shortened loan periods (see Borrowing policy).
+Most items in the general collection circulate under regular loan periods.
+Bound journals are shelved in the general collections and have shortened loan periods.
+See our borrowing policies for more information.

 Special sections and formats

-The Knight Library has some materials located in separate sections because of purpose or format.
-These sections, and materials of particular interest, are described below.
+The Knight Library has certain collections located in distinct sections because of the collection's purpose or format.
+These sections and materials of particular interest are described below.

-- The government publications collection contains publications from the governments of the United States, Canada, Great Britain, the State of Oregon, and cities and counties in Oregon.
-Also included are official records of international organizations such as the United Nations and the European Union.
-Government documents are important sources of statistical data, legal and regulatory information, and information about government programs, public policy issues, and international relations.
-They are important source material for students and scholars in a variety of disciplines, including business administration, economics, journalism, political science, history, geology, and planning, public policy and management.
-In addition to the government publications themselves, the collection houses selected commercially produced indexes and publications that support research into public affairs and governmental activities.
+- The Government Documents collection contains publications from the governments of the United States, Canada, Great Britain, the State of Oregon, and cities and counties in Oregon.
+It also includes some official records of international organizations such as the United Nations and the European Union.
+Government documents are important source of statistical data, legal and regulatory information, and information about government programs, public policy issues, and international relations.
+These materials are used by scholars in many disciplines, including business administration, economics, journalism, political science, history, environmental studies, and planning, public policy & management (PPPM).
+The collection also houses commercially produced indexes and publications that support research into public affairs and governmental activities.
 Parts of the collection are organized using a different call number system (Federal SuDoc numbers) from the rest of the library.
 For assistance with Government Documents, please ask at Research Help.

-- The Map & Aerial Photography (MAP) Collection has over 300,000 map sheets; 600,000 aerial photographs; and 2,700 atlases.
+- The Maps & Aerial Photography (MAP) Collection has over 300,000 map sheets; approximately one million aerial photographs; and over 3,000 atlases.
 The collection includes paper maps of every corner of the world, with special emphasis on Oregon, the Pacific Northwest, North America, and topographic maps of Europe.
 The aerial photograph collection is primarily of Oregon and has coverage dating back to the 1920s.
 The MAP Collection also provides access to data for use in geographic information systems (GIS).
 Most of the maps and atlases are housed in public areas and are available any time the library is open.
-Our more fragile and older maps and atlases and all of our aerial photograph collection require assistance to use.
+Our fragile/older maps and atlases plus all of our aerial photograph collection require assistance to use.
 For assistance with accessing maps email firstname.lastname@example.org.

 - The microforms collection houses the library's vast collection of information in microformats: microfilm, microfiche, and microprint.
-It includes the most complete collection of Oregon newspapers available anywhere, as well as many other items of historical significance.
+It includes the most complete collection of Oregon newspapers available, as well as many other items of historical significance.
 Users may view, print or scan images from any of the items in this collection.
 For assistance with the microforms collection, ask at research help.

 Current Periodicals & Newspapers

-- Current Periodicals contains unbound issues of both popular magazines and academic periodicals and journals.
+- Current Periodicals contains unbound issues of both popular magazines and academic journals.
 Current newspapers from Oregon and major cities in the United States and abroad are also available in this area, located on the south end of the second floor in the Quiet Study Area.

 Second Floor: North

-- A small collection of U.S. business directories may be found in the mezzanine of the third floor (south end).
+- A small collection of U.S. business directories can be found in the mezzanine of the third floor.
 These city directories are shelved alphabetically by city name and include volumes from the early 1900s through the 1970s.

-- The Curriculum Collection is a research collection which houses textbooks used in elementary and secondary classrooms, located on the east side of the third floor mezzanine.
+- The Curriculum Collection is a research collection of textbooks used in elementary and secondary classrooms, located on the east side of the third floor mezzanine.

 McKnight Juvenile Collection

 - Maintained for research on children's literature, the McKnight Juvenile Collection contains books written for the preschool to young adult reader.
-This collection is located on the Library's third floor.
+This collection is located on the east side of the third floor mezzanine.

 - Located on the third floor, the Music Collection contains music reference materials, scores, books, current and bound periodicals, and composer's collected editions.
-The Audio & Video Room (Douglass Room) contains most of the recordings (LPs, compact discs, cassettes, and reel-to-reels) held by the Knight Library.
-Over 4,000 DVDs are available in the room.
+The Douglass Room contains most of the audio recordings (LPs, compact discs, cassettes, and reel-to-reels) held by the Knight Library.

-- Materials that are too large for the general stacks are shelved in the Oversized section, located on the west side of the third floor mezzanine (southwest side).
-Library of Congress classifications that are oversized (x) or extra-oversized (xx).
+- Materials that are too large for the general shelves are shelved in the Oversized section, located on the west side of the third floor mezzanine.
+Items in our Oversized section have call numbers that start with x (oversized) or xx (extra-oversized).
 The oversized (L) and extra-oversized (X) Dewey Decimal materials also are shelved in this location.